-The new PBC in Philanthropy will be unique in targeting those who are employed in philanthropy roles within nonprofit organizations throughout the region and provide continuing education credits for professional fundraisers who have earned Certified Fundraising Executive certification.
+The new MA in Philanthropy will be unique in targeting those who are employed in philanthropy roles within nonprofit organizations throughout the region and provide continuing education credits for professional fundraisers who have earned Certified Fundraising Executive certification.
+Due to Notre Dame's strong reputation in both healthcare and education, which are the two largest subsectors of the nonprofit sector (Maryland Nonprofits, 2013), this degree will target those in philanthropy roles in those industries.
+It will incorporate classes from the MA in Nonprofit Management and MA in Corporate Communications in addition to six new Philanthropy specific courses.
 Courses will be offered fully online.

 The mission of the University calls for the institution to prepare women and men to respond as leaders to the needs of the times and to address contemporary issues.
-The University strategic plan calls for forward-looking curriculum plans that support solutions to the demands of $21^{st}$ Century careers.
-The interdisciplinary courses in the proposed Post-Bachelor's Certificate Program are directly connected to the strategic goal of advancing Transformative Education and more specifically, in the development of innovative programs, interdisciplinary centers of excellence, and distinctive leadership and experiential learning opportunities for students.
-The new stackable certificate is a result of the 2013 department self-study that indicated that, with the department's current expertise, there are opportunities to develop marketable, distinctive online graduate programs that meet recognized external standards and that will appeal to a national audience.
+The University strategic plan calls for forward-looking curriculum plans that support solutions to the demands of 21st Century careers.
+The interdisciplinary courses in the proposed 30-credit Master's program is directly connected to the strategic goal of advancing Transformative Education and more specifically, in the development of innovative degree programs, interdisciplinary centers of excellence, and distinctive leadership and experiential learning opportunities for students.

+The new degree is a result of the 2013 department self-study that indicated that, with the department's current expertise, there are opportunities to develop marketable, distinctive online graduate programs that meet recognized external standards and that will appeal to a national audience.
+This program will pursue program accreditation through the Nonprofit Academic Centers Council and apply to be a continuing education provider through the Association of Fundraising Professionals Certified Fundraising Executive program.

-The new certificate will be experiential learning based and allow students to conduct class projects within their own organizations.
-The curriculum provides an interdisciplinary approach to studying donor behavior, campaign strategy through communications, and strategic planning through the business function.
-Additionally, the certificate will examine fundraising through donor statistics and algorithms.
-This certificate will help prepare advancement professionals for leadership roles within their organizations as well as add stackable specialization to students earning master's degrees.
+The new degree will be experiential learning based and allow students to conduct class projects within their own organizations.
+The curriculum provides an interdisciplinary approach to studying donor behavior through psychology, campaign strategy through communications, and strategic planning through the business function.
+Additionally, the program will examine the science of fundraising through donor statistics and algorithms.
+This degree will help prepare advancement professionals for leadership roles within their organizations.

-This is a specialized certificate that with NDMU's social justice and community based mission is poised to offer.
+This is a specialized degree that with NDMU's social justice and community based mission is poised to offer.
 However, the skills gained in this program, such as resource cultivation and acquisition, are also transferable to a professional working in any mission driven organization.
 Moreover, although this program is co-ed it will address unique women's perspectives on philanthropic giving and donor solicitation.

-This certificate program draws upon our currently successful MA in Nonprofit Management and full-time faculty expertise.
-It will require minimum university resources due to availability of FTE faculty members who already teach in the nonprofit program.
-Additionally, the program will draw from "masters or above" fundraising professionals as adjuncts who may teach classes or serve as guest speakers.
+This program will be funded through the SASB in its annual budgetary allocation process.
+This program will be built upon the MA in Nonprofit Management and will be an efficient use of faculty time.
+It will require minimum university resources due to availability of FTE faculty members who already teach in the nonprofit and communication programs.
+Additionally, the program will draw from "masters or above" fundraising professionals as adjuncts to teach classes.

-The administration provides ongoing administrative, financial and technical support of all academic programs and will do so with the new PBC in Philanthropy.
+The administration provides ongoing administrative, financial and technical support of all academic programs and will do so with the new philanthropy degree.

-Students will be able to complete the 12- credit-hour certificate efficiently.
+Students will be able to complete the 33 credit-hour program efficiently.
 Some of the courses are drawn from the MA in Nonprofit Management program, as they are foundational in nature.
-Students may enter the program at any point and reasonably complete the certificate in two semesters.
-Courses are offered every year; are developed and offered in a compressed format, and run 8-weeks during fall and spring semester, and 5-weeks during the summer.
-Courses would be offered year-round allowing students the ability to complete their certificate in a timely manner.
+Students can enter the program at any point.
+Courses are offered every other year so students can reasonably complete the degree in two years by taking one class at a time each term.
+Terms are offered in a compressed format and run 8-weeks during fall and spring semester and 5-weeks during the summer.
+Courses would be offered year-round.